New York Hourly Paycheck Calculator

 How do I use the New York Hourly Paycheck Calculator?

-Enter hourly rate, hours, overtime, tips, pay frequency, filing status, dependents/credits, residency (NYC/Yonkers or not), and pretax/post-tax deductions.
-The calculator applies FICA, federal, NYS, and—if applicable—NYC/Yonkers withholding to produce a line-by-line estimate of take-home pay.
+Enter your hourly rate, hours worked (including overtime), tips, pay frequency, filing status, dependents/credits, residence (NYC/Yonkers or not), and any pretax/post-tax deductions.
+The calculator then applies FICA, federal withholding, NYS and – if applicable – NYC/Yonkers withholding to project your take-home pay.

 Why does my New York paycheck include a city tax?

-NYC residents owe a city resident tax; Yonkers has resident and nonresident taxes.
-If you live/work in those jurisdictions, your employer must withhold the appropriate amount.
+Residents of NYC pay a city resident tax; in Yonkers both resident and certain nonresident workers face a tax.
+If you live in these jurisdictions, your employer must withhold the correct local tax.
+Otherwise, you may not see a city tax line.

 Which form controls my New York state withholding?